confluentinc/ksql/docs/capacity-planning.rst

 KSQL
 ++++

 Since our example messages are small, we expect KSQL to be CPU-bound.
 To estimate the throughput from each KSQL server, we first estimate the throughput each query would get from a single server if run in isolation.
 Remember our rule-of-thumb heuristic that the join will consume about twice the CPU of the project/filter.
-So in our hypothetical environment we estimate 25MBps for it.
-Aggregations consume around twice the CPU of joins, so lets estimate 12.5MBps for the query populating ``pageview_counts_by_city``.
+So in our hypothetical environment we estimate 25 MBps for it.
+Aggregations consume around twice the CPU of joins, so lets estimate 12.5 MBps for the query populating ``pageview_counts_by_city``.
 To estimate the cumulative throughput from this pipeline, we can use the following reasoning.
 Since we’re CPU-bound, for a query to process R bytes/second each byte consumes 1/R CPU-seconds.
 If we have 3 queries with rates R1, R2, and R3 then processing one record for each query takes 1/R1 + 1/R2 + 1/R3 CPU-seconds.
 So the expected throughput should be 1/(1/R1 + 1/R2 + 1/R3).
-Plugging in our rates gives us an expected throughput of ~7.7MBps.
+Plugging in our rates gives us an expected throughput of ~7.7 MBps.
 So we would need around 7 4-core KSQL nodes.

 Now let’s see how much memory we require per server.
 We recommend that you reserve 8GB for the java heap.
 We also need to account for up front state store memory overhead.
 Across the join and aggregate we create 128 state store instances, one for each partition.
-Each state store allocates a 50MB cache, which comes to 6.25GB total and therefore a little under 1GB per KSQL server.
+Each state store allocates a 50 MB cache, which comes to 6.25GB total and therefore a little under 1GB per KSQL server.

 To make joins as fast as possible, we should try and ensure that the users table fits in the page cache.
 To estimate the size of users, we need to know the number of registered users and the size of each user record and key.
 Each entry in the user table contains a registertime (13 bytes), gender(1 byte), city id (10 bytes), country id (10 bytes), userid (32 bytes), and email (32 bytes), coming to a total of 98 bytes.
 With JSON overhead we estimate 123 bytes.
 The key for the table is the userid, for which we estimate 32 bytes.
 Suppose our site has 100,000,000 registered users.
 Then, to store our whole table will require around 14.4GB, and therefore about 2.1GB per KSQL server.

 To make aggregation as fast as possible we should try and ensure all the aggregates fit in the page cache.
 To estimate the size of the aggregates, we need to know the number of aggregates and the size of the state required to store each one.
 Each aggregate requires storing a country ID (10 bytes), city ID (10 bytes) and count (20 bytes), coming to 40 bytes.
 With overhead we estimate 50 bytes.
 The number of the aggregates is the number of cities with registered users.
 Lets estimate 50,000 cities.
-Then, to store all the aggregates will require around 2.4MB of memory, which is negligible.
+Then, to store all the aggregates will require around 2.4 MB of memory, which is negligible.

 So, each KSQL server should therefore have at least about 12 GB of memory.